Bluefinger/foretell/README.md

 Resolves after all promises/values in the input array are resolved.
 Rejects immediately on the first promise to be rejected.

 Accepts arrays as input, does not accept iterables for the sake of small code size.
-Use `Array.from` if you need to covert iterables into arrays.
+Use `Array.from` if you need to convert iterables into arrays.

 ```js
 const delay = (ms, value) =>